Petar Filipović

-Petar Filipović (born 14 September 1990) is a German professional footballer who plays as a defender for Austrian club Grazer AK.
+Petar Filipović (born 14 September 1990) is a German professional football coach and a former defender who is an assistant coach with Austrian team LASK Amateure OÖ.

 Club career

 A product of the FC St. Pauli academy, Filipović played mostly in their reserve team, making his debut, and his only Bundesliga appearance so far on 14 May 2011, entering for Dennis Daube in a game against Mainz 05.
 After spending the 2011–12 season mostly in the reserve team, Filipović became a free agent, signing for Cibalia in the Prva HNL in late 2012.

 On 24 June 2016, Filipović signed a three-year deal with Austria Wien.
 During his time in Austria, he was one of the most important members of the squad at achieving the second place in the Austrian Bundesliga and playing all six games in the groups of UEFA Europa League.

 On 18 August 2017, he signed a three-year deal with Konyaspor.

 On 12 July 2024, Filipović returned to Austria and signed a two-year contract with Grazer AK.
+On 27 January 2026, the contract was mutually terminated.